Automattic/WP-Job-Manager/readme.txt

 * Fix - Use add_post_meta when editing a job to maintain featured status
 * Fix - category ordering
 * Fix - searching for keyword + location at the same time
+* Fix - Only show categories select box when they exist
 * Dev - job_manager_application_email_subject filter

 = 1.7.3 =